hari3694/auth-flask-app/README.md

-   AUTH_DB= Database containing the customer data AUTH_COLLECTION = Collection containing the customer data SECRET_KEY=  Create a secret key for JWT token generation
+   AUTH_DB= Database containing the customer data AUTH_COLLECTION = Collection containing the customer data SECRET_KEY=  Create a secret key for JWT token generation SENDER_EMAIL = Use a gmail address as the sender email SENDER_PASSWORD = create an app password for the gmail id and use here
    ```

 ## Running the Application